parthsharma-sd/Hotel-Service-Agent/README.md

 - Guest wants to book food/laundry/taxi etc.

 ## 🔍 Limitations & Future Enhancements
-- Currently only supports English.
 - Info is retrieved from the local knowledge base which will need manual updates so, it can’t dynamically learn or adapt to new queries or services added without updating the vector store and will answer directly by invoking LLM.
-- Future: Add payment system.
+- Future Scope: Expansion to Weather aware suggestions, spa bookings, post-checkout engagement, WhatsApp integration, ID verification, Login Authorization, Payment system.

 ## 🔒 Note on Data Privacy
 No sensitive user data is collected.
-Google Forms used for feedback/bookings are not linked to response sheets.
+Google Forms used for feedback are not linked to response sheets.

 ## 👤 Author